Hugo Simberg: Life and career

 Simberg was born on 24 June 1873, at Hamina (Fredrikshamn), Finland, the son of Colonel Nicolai Simberg and Ebba Matilda Simberg (née Widenius).
+Simberg learned to read thanks to his aunt Alexandra, who ran a private school in the family home.
+His aunt was an amateur painter and likely influenced Simberg's decision to become a painter.

 In 1891, at the age of 18, he enrolled at the Drawing School of the Viipuri Friends of Art, and he also studied at the Drawing School of the Finnish Art Society from 1893 to 1895.
-Then, in 1895, he decided to become the private pupil of Akseli Gallen-Kallela at his wilderness studio Kalela in Ruovesi.
+His teachers there were, among others, Helene Schjerfbeck and Elin Danielson-Gambogi.
+Then, in 1895, after his aunt had sent him a newspaper clipping about symbolism with the hope that it would help him find the courage to embark on a new path, he decided to become the private pupil of Akseli Gallen-Kallela at his wilderness studio Kalela in Ruovesi.
 He studied under Gallen-Kallela for three periods between 1895 and 1897.

 In 1896, Simberg went to London, and in 1897 to Paris and Italy.
 During these years he exhibited several works at the Finnish Artists' autumn exhibitions, including Autumn, Frost, The Devil Playing and Aunt Alexandra (1898), which were well received.
 Critical success led to his being made a member of the Finnish Art Association and to his being appointed to teach at the Drawing School of the Viipuri Friends of Art.

 In 1904, he was commissioned to decorate the interior of St John's church in Tampere (now Tampere Cathedral), a project which he carried out with Magnus Enckell between 1904 and 1906.
+There was controversy around Simberg's work, as the serpent and the nakedness of the garland-bearing boys, central parts of the paintings, caused indignation.
+The supervising committee approved the work by only one vote.

-At the turn of the year 1907-08 he made a short visit to the United States.
+At the turn of the year 1907–08 he made a short visit to the United States.
 He also designed the UPM-Kymmene logo, the Griffon (1899).

 From around 1907 to 1913, he taught at the Drawing School of the Finnish Art Association at Ateneum.
 In 1910, he married Anni Bremer.
-They had two children, Tom and Uhra-Beata, the latter of whom became a rya artist.
+They had two children, Tom and Uhra-Beata, the latter of whom became a ryijy artist.

 He died in Ähtäri on 12 July 1917.
 His biographer, Helena Ruuska, suspects that he battled an unknown disease, possibly syphilis, for a long time.